7 Walkthrough 1: The Education Data Science Pipeline With Online Science Class Data

 The time spent variable is on a very large scale (minutes); what if we

-transformed it to represent the number of hours that students spent on
+transformed it to represent the number of hours that students spent on the

-the course?
+course?
 Let’s use the mutate()

 function we used earlier.
-We’ll end
+We’ll end the

-the variable name with _hours
+variable name in _hours

 , to represent what this variable means.